Distributions - Real Property Tax Rollbacks

 Real Estate Taxes: Real Property Tax Relief

-Current state law (Revised Code Section 319.302) requires each county auditor to reduce all real property taxes charged by 10 percent Non-Business Credit.
-In addition, Section 323.152(B) requires the county auditor to further reduce the real property tax on owner-occupied property by 2.5 percent.
+Current state law (Revised Code Section 319.302) requires each county auditor to reduce all qualifying levies against real property taxes charged by a 10 percent Non-Business Credit.
+In addition, Section 323.152(B) requires the county auditor to further reduce the same qualifying levies against real property taxes on by a 2.5 percent Owner Occupancy credit.
 Owner-occupants who are age 65 or older or who are permanently and totally disabled may qualify for an additional reduction in their real property taxes by applying for a homestead exemption under Section 323.152(A).
-In calendar year 2005 (tax year 2004), a homestead exemption is granted for aged or disabled owner-occupants whose total income does not exceed $25,000.

-Effective June 30, 2005 by Section 612.21 and first applied to tax year 2005 (distributions made in calendar year 2006) by Section 557.15, the Non-Business Credit rollback will be applied to all real property that is not intended primarily for use in a business activity.
+The Non-Business Credit rollback is not intended primarily for use in a business activity.
 Qualifying property includes property subject to the following uses: farming; leasing property for farming; occupying or holding or leasing property improved with single-family, two-family, or three-family dwellings; or holding vacant land that the county auditor determines will be used for farming or to develop single-family, two-family, or three-family dwellings.